guizado/blackjack.py/README.md

 # py_blackjack

-A game of blackjack made with the python graphics module. \nby Guilherme Câmara
+A game of blackjack made with the python graphics module.
+#Guilherme Câmara